 Clients: Volkswagen, Nissan, International Paper, Kimberly Clark, La-Z-Boy Inc., BlueCross BlueShield of TN, Birmingham International Center, Chambers of Commerce (Chattanooga and Birmingham), and the Birmingham International Center.
 Deborah served as VP of Communication for the Chattanooga Area Chamber of Commerce’s International Council.

-Keynote Clients: Diversity Retreat/Beverly Hills, Fulbright Scholars of Alabama, Auburn University, the University of Tennessee at Chattanooga, Southern Adventist University, Wheaton College, and the Global Leadership program at Chattanooga State Community College.
-She has given workshops for the Assoc. of American Veterinary Medical Colleges, the Equity Forward Conference/University of TN at Chattanooga and Colleges of Medicine (Chattanooga, Birmingham).
+Clients: Diversity Retreat/Beverly Hills, Fulbright Scholars of Alabama, Auburn University, the University of Tennessee at Chattanooga, Southern Adventist University, and the Global Leadership program at Chattanooga State Community College, Urban League Chattanooga, public schools in Tennessee, Illinois, and Oklahoma, Youth Multicultural Video Contest.

 Her experience in religious diversity spans 33 years beginning with coordinating the National Workshop on Christians and Jews, speaking at the 100th anniversary of World Parliament of Religions, and serving as consultant to the Union of American Hebrew Congregations.
 She was executive director for Jewish Federations in Illinois and Tennessee and director of community relations for the Tulsa Jewish Federation after the OK City bombing.
 She has published award-winning books: Religious Diversity in our Schools and Religious Diversity at Work.
 Her presentations and training on religious diversity are invaluable in today’s diverse workforce.